 There are many things that can go wrong when designing a space, such as budget constraints, indecisive clients, unreliable vendors and tight turnaround times.
-As a result, you will need to be quick on your feet and offer practical solutions to any arising issues.
+As a result, you will need to be quick on your feet and offer practical solutions to any issues.

 2. Good design and drawing skills

 Not everyone will be able to understand your vision of the space, so you will need to sketch out your ideas to get the message across.
 You will also need to master computer-aided drawing (CAD) and 3D rendering so that your ideas will be more attractive and easier to envision.

 3. Excellent communication skills

 Almost every industry requires communication skills.
 Communication is key when it comes to interior design to bridge the design ideas and resolve conflicts with clients.
 Additionally, you can’t just email your sketch or drawing with a brief summary and expect them to understand or accept your ideas soon after.

 As an interior designer, your day-to-day tasks will involve speaking to clients about their vision for their space as well as presenting your ideas in a convincing manner.

 You will also need to communicate with contractors, vendors and suppliers to get the materials you need to enhance a space and bring your client’s vision to life.